Ayurveda: 10 Interesting Facts You Should Know

 3. This ancient practice is still very effective

 As per Ayurveda, our body is an amalgamation of five elements- air, water, space, fire, and earth.
 These elements in similar or different proportions, give rise to doshas named Vata, Pitta, and Kapha.
 Each dosha is a combination of elements that influence our overall personality, health, and even behavior and form our Prakriti.
+For more insights, read the blog What are the Ayurveda Doshas: Vata, Kapha, and Pitta.
 Although the prakrti can be influenced by emotions, stress, lifestyle, food habits, etc. But once a person recognizes his/her doshas, a lot can be done to prevent any sort of ailments.

 4. Every individual has their unique dosha